Nathxniel/ppp/people/exe/etc/notes.md

     something very likely to be contextualised in the UB as important, particularly the ones they were raised to pay attention to.
   - these can be used to update the UB in the strategisation stage

+### psychoactive drugs do what you think they do
+conjecture: pre-perception of what experience will be had once on psychoactive drugs actually colours experience
+  - cannabinoids and salvia are psychoactive